TaqiHamoda/Clave/README.md

 </p>

 # Installation

+**Please note that Clave is still in its beta stage.
+Install at your own risk.**

 Clave currently only officially supports linux.
 However, the project could be migrated to another OS such as Windows or MacOs

 ## Dependencies